Help prevent tooth pain, decay, and gum disease to keep your mouth healthy.

 Dental emergencies can be just as urgent and dangerous as other health emergencies.
-However, you don’t have to wait until you’re experiencing a dental emergency before you take action.
-There’s plenty you can do while your smile is still healthy to prevent dental emergencies from happening in the first place:
+However, you don’t have to wait until you’re in the middle of a dental crisis to see our Grand Rapids, MI, dentists.

 What is good oral hygiene?
 Our definition, informed by recommendations from the American Dental Association (ADA), includes three easy habits: